joysfera/arduino-tasker/README.md

 Tasker for Arduino
 ==================

-This is a cooperative scheduler for running multiple tasks on Arduino "at once".
+This is a cooperative scheduler for running multiple tasks on Arduino.
+The tasks are called automatically at specified times for specified number of times.
+This frees your program from timing logic and makes your Arduino look like it's doing several things at once.

-*Cooperative* means that the tasks you create need to behave well - to co-operate together by running for a short time only, otherwise it will not work.
+*Cooperative* means that the tasks you create need to behave nicely - to co-operate together by running for a short time only, otherwise it will not work well.
-*Scheduler* means that when creating a task you schedule when it is to be started (in what time since now) and how many times it should be run (once, X times or forever).
+*Scheduler* means that each task has its own schedule so Tasker knows when the tasks are to be started (in what time since now) and how many times they should be invoked (only once, X times or forever).

 The "co-operation" is best achieved by creating small, short running tasks.
-Basically wherever you'd need to include a <code>delay()</code> in your Arduino program that's the place where you actually want to break the code flow, split the source code into separate functions and let Tasker run them as separate tasks.
+Basically wherever you'd need to include the infamous *delay()* call in your Arduino program that's the place where you actually want to break the code flow, split the source code into separate functions and let Tasker run them as separate tasks.